Recent developments in mathematical aspects of relativistic fluids: Relativistic fluids with viscosity

 Observe that the total number of roots in the above list comes to $22$, see Remark \ref{R:Constraints_propagation_DNMR}.
 We refer to \cite{Bemfica-Disconzi-Hoang-Noronha-Radosz-2021} for the exact expressions of the polynomials that determine the above characteritics.

-\begin{remark} In comparison to the characteristics of the system linearized about global thermodynamic equilibrium, which considers $n$, $\mathscr{J}$, and $\mathscr{Q}$ as well, equations \eqref{E:DNMR} do not have the so-called second sound \cite{Hiscock:1985zz}, which corresponds to propagation of temperature disturbances.
+\begin{remark} In comparison to the characteristics of the system linearized about global thermodynamic equilibrium, which considers $n$, $\mathscr{J}$, and $\mathscr{Q}$ as well, Eqs.~\eqref{E:DNMR} do not have the so-called second sound, see \cite{Hiscock:1985zz}, which corresponds to propagation of temperature disturbances.
 This is because $n$, $\mathscr{J}$, and $\mathscr{Q}$ are not included in \eqref{E:DNMR}. \end{remark}

 Assumptions \ref{I:Causality_DNMR_1}, \ref{I:Causality_DNMR_2}, and \ref{I:Causality_DNMR_3} are natural from a physical perspective, whereas \eqref{E:Sufficient_causality_DNMR} seem physically reasonable, although they are too stringent for some applications of interest.
 Indeed, it seems that one could simply choose initial data satisfying \eqref{E:Sufficient_causality_DNMR} in order to guarantee causality.
 However in, numerical simulations of the quark-gluon plasma, one \emph{does not get to choose the initial condition.} The reason is that the quark-gluon plasma, which is modeled as a relativistic viscous fluid, is only one stage of a multi-stage process.
 The quark-gluon plasma emerges from the collision of heavy-ions, and after a short-lived period as a fluid, this plasma freezes out into a collection of hadrons.
 Only the hadrons are measured directly by detectors, with properties of the quark-gluon plasma inferred indirectly from hadronic measurements with the help of numerical simulations.
 Such numerical simulations have to account for the pre-fluid phase of matter, wherein the impact of the heavy-ions is modeled using microscopic theory\footnote{More precisely, this is one of two approaches used.
 The other is to simply parametrize the initial conditions.
-But this parametrization is constrained by certain structural features of heavy-ion collisions and does not allow one to choose the initial data freely either, see \cite{Moreland:2014oya}.} (kinetic theory, quantum chromodynamics) and produces a fluid state that is then \emph{fed as initial data into the fluid dynamics simulations.} This process is illustrated in Figure \ref{F:HIC}.
-We return to this point in Section \ref{S:Limitations}.
+But this parametrization is constrained by certain structural features of heavy-ion collisions and does not allow one to choose the initial data freely either, see \cite{Moreland:2014oya}.} (kinetic theory, quantum chromodynamics) and produces a fluid state that is then \emph{fed as initial data into the fluid dynamics simulations.} This process is illustrated in Fig.~\ref{F:HIC}.
+We return to this point in Sect.~\ref{S:Limitations}.